Introduction

 Key advantages:

-• Copies complete metadata without affecting image quality.
+- Restores complete metadata without affecting image quality

-• Place RAW files (NEF) and edited JPG files in separate folders.
+- Place RAW files (NEF) and JPG files in separate folders

 Folder structure